 It’s the most wonderful time of the year.
-Now that you have the 16 Must-Have Tools to Cook the Perfect Turkey, it’s time to do a little holiday baking.
-These spices will bring fond memories of sitting at your mom’s or grandmother’s kitchen table, eagerly waiting for cooled cookies, cakes and pies that are so popular every Christmas and holiday season.
+It’s time to do a little holiday cooking and baking.
+These spices will bring fond memories of sitting at your mom’s or grandmother’s kitchen table, eagerly treats straight from the oven that are so popular every Christmas and holiday season.

 Cinnamon is the quintessential holiday spice isn’t it?
-Almost every holiday baking recipe asks for it so, buy some before the next holiday cookie exchange.
+Almost every holiday baking recipe calls for some so, buy some because before the holiday season is in full swing.

 Quick tip: Buy ground cinnamon for holiday baking and morning oatmeal but, use cinnamon sticks as a stirring stick for hot cocoa, to make cinnamon maple syrup or as a festive garnish.